fairypp/ATT_Fall_Case_Competition_Code/README.md

 ## ATT Fall Case Competition Code
 This folder includes codes and part of sample data used for Big Data AT&T Fall Case Competition.
-We win Top5.
+This project is ranked Top 5 in this competetion.

+Goal of customer insights project is to identify top customer concerns ,analyze customer sentiment related to ATT and provid recommendation strategies for CRM system.
+This project cosumes documents from various social media sources and apply various natural language processing techniques and models.
+The programming languages in this project are R and Python.
 ## Summary:
-1. Led AT&T store performance analysis to extract customer service insights by establishing analysis strategies.
-2. Generated 15 customer concerns by clustering 50,000+ reviews from 4 social media platforms with LDA.
+1. Top customer concern by social media feeds (LDA)
-3. Predicted customer tweet sentiments by employing SVM and document term matrix (TF-IDF is the weight factor).
-4. Designed a service ranking algorithm and visualized findings by utilizing 10 Tableau interactive stories to provide Customer Relationship Management recommendations.

-Our codes are mainly written by R and Python.
+2. Customer tweet sentiment analysis and prediction (SVM , TFIDF)
+3. Custom ranking algorithm to measure the overall service quarlity of retailer stores in Dallas area

 We use R to
 (1) fetch twitter history and real-time streaming data;